Julija Stoliarenko: Lethwei career

-Mixed martial arts
+Mixed martial arts career

 The Ultimate Fighter

 In 2018, Julija Stoliarenko was a contestant on The Ultimate Fighter: Heavy Hitters.
 In the Ultimate Fighter finale Stoliarenko lost to Leah Letson.

 Invicta FC

 On March 6, 2020, Julija defeated Liza Verzosa to win Invicta Bantamweight Championship.

 Ultimate Fighting Championship

 On August 8, 2020, Stoliarenko faced Yana Kunitskaya at UFC Fight Night 174.
 She lost the fight via unanimous decision.

 Stoliarenko was expected to face Julia Avila at UFC on ESPN 21 on March 20, 2021.
 However at the weigh ins, Stoliarenko suffered a syncopal episode on the scale and the fight was scrapped.
 The pair was rescheduled and took place at UFC Fight Night 190.
 Stoliarenko lost the fight by submission in the third round.

 Stoliarenko faced Alexis Davis at UFC Fight Night 200 on February 5, 2022.
 She lost the fight via unanimous decision.

 Stoliarenko faced Jessica-Rose Clark on July 2, 2022 at UFC 276.
 She won the fight via armbar submission less than a minute into round one, thus earning her first victory in UFC in the process.
 This performance earned her the Performance of the Night bonus award.

 Stoliarenko, as a replacement for Leah Letson, faced Chelsea Chandler in a catchweight bout of 140 pounds on October 1, 2022 at UFC Fight Night 211.
 She lost the bout via TKO stoppage at the end of the first round.

+Stoliarenko faced Molly McCann in a flyweight bout on July 22, 2023, at UFC Fight Night 224.
+She won the fight by armbar submission in the first round.

+Stoliarenko faced Luana Carolina on February 3, 2024, at UFC Fight Night 235.
+At the weigh-ins, Luana Carolina weighed in at 128 pounds, two pounds over the women's flyweight non-title fight limit.
+Her bout proceeded at catchweight with Carolina forfeiting an undisclosed percentage of her purse, which went to Stoliarenko.
+She lost the fight via technical knockout in the third round.

+Stoliarenko faced Gabriella Fernandes on August 9, 2025 at UFC on ESPN 72.
+She lost the fight by unanimous decision.

+On August 19, 2025, it was reported that Stoliarenko was removed from the UFC roster.